 For adults, treatment begins with an in-depth interview and psychological evaluation.
 The residential program includes psychiatric services, individual and group counseling, family therapy (including a family week program), education, a recreation program, spirituality sessions, and art therapy.

 A partial hospitalization program (PHP) is similar to the residential program and offers up to 12 hours of treatment a day.
 There’s also an intensive outpatient program (IOP) and general outpatient care, which includes Seeking Safety meetings, a family violence program, and motivational enhancement therapy (MET).
-All clients are invited to attend weekly aftercare meetings for 12 weeks after completing treatment.
+All clients are invited to attend weekly aftercare meetings for a minimum of 12 weeks after completing treatment.

 ACCOMMODATIONS & AMENITIES